-(a) (1) If a prior environmental impact report has been prepared and certified for a program, plan, policy, or ordinance, the lead agency for a later project that meets the requirements of this section shall examine significant effects of the later project upon the environment by using a tiered environmental impact report, except that the report on the later project is not required to examine those effects which the lead agency determines were either of the following:
+(a) (1) If a prior environmental impact report has been prepared and certified for a program, plan, policy, or ordinance, the lead agency for a later project that meets the requirements of this section shall examine significant effects of the later project upon the environment by using a tiered environmental impact report, except that the report on the later project is not required to examine those effects that the lead agency determines were either of the following:

-- (A) Mitigated or avoided pursuant to paragraph (1) of subdivision (a) of Section 21081 as a result of the prior environmental impact report. - (B) Examined at a sufficient level of detail in the prior environmental impact report to enable those effects to be mitigated or avoided by site specific revisions, the imposition of conditions, or by other means in connection with the approval of the later project. - (2) If a prior environmental impact report has been prepared and certified for a program, plan, policy, or ordinance, and the lead agency makes a finding of overriding consideration pursuant to subdivision (b) of Section 21081, the lead agency for a later project that uses a tiered environmental impact report from that program, plan, policy, or ordinance may incorporate by reference that finding of overriding consideration if all of the following conditions are met: - (A) The lead agency determines that the project's significant impacts on the environment are not greater than or different from those identified in the prior environmental impact report. - (B) The lead agency incorporates into the later project all the applicable mitigation measures identified by the prior environmental impact report. - (C) The prior finding of overriding considerations was not based on a determination that mitigation measures should be identified and approved in a subsequent environmental review. - (D) The prior environmental impact report was certified not more than three years before the date findings are made pursuant to Section 21081 for the later project. - (E) The lead agency has determined that the mitigation measures or alternatives found to be infeasible in the prior environmental impact report pursuant to paragraph (3) of subdivision (a) of Section 21081 remain infeasible based on the criteria set forth in that section. - (3) On and after January 1, 2016, a lead agency shall not take action pursuant to paragraph (2) with regard to incorporating by reference a prior finding of overriding consideration, and paragraph (2) shall become inoperative on January 1, 2016. - (b) This section applies only to a later project which the lead agency determines is all of the following: - (1) Consistent with the program, plan, policy, or ordinance for which an environmental impact report has been prepared and certified. - (2) Consistent with applicable local land use plans and zoning of the city, county, or city and county in which the later project would be located.
+- (A) Mitigated or avoided pursuant to paragraph (1) of subdivision (a) of Section 21081 as a result of the prior environmental impact report. - (B) Examined at a sufficient level of detail in the prior environmental impact report to enable those effects to be mitigated or avoided by site specific revisions, the imposition of conditions, or by other means in connection with the approval of the later project. - (2) If a prior environmental impact report has been prepared and certified for a program, plan, policy, or ordinance, and the lead agency makes a finding of overriding consideration pursuant to subdivision (b) of Section 21081, the lead agency for a later project that uses a tiered environmental impact report from that program, plan, policy, or ordinance may incorporate by reference that finding of overriding consideration if all of the following conditions are met: - (A) The lead agency determines that the project's significant impacts on the environment are not greater than or different from those identified in the prior environmental impact report. - (B) The lead agency incorporates into the later project all the applicable mitigation measures identified by the prior environmental impact report. - (C) The prior finding of overriding considerations was not based on a determination that mitigation measures should be identified and approved in a subsequent environmental review. - (D) The prior environmental impact report was certified not more than three years before the date findings are made pursuant to Section 21081 for the later project. - (E) The lead agency has determined that the mitigation measures or alternatives found to be infeasible in the prior environmental impact report pursuant to paragraph (3) of subdivision (a) of Section 21081 remain infeasible based on the criteria set forth in that section. - (b) This section applies only to a later project that the lead agency determines is all of the following: - (1) Consistent with the program, plan, policy, or ordinance for which an environmental impact report has been prepared and certified. - (2) Consistent with applicable local land use plans and zoning of the city, county, or city and county in which the later project would be located.